mlibazisi/SmartTacToe/README.md

 sudo service apache2 restart
 ```

  Lets make sure we're good!
-Grab a browser and navigate to your url!
+Grab a browser and navigate to your url (**https**://your-url.something)!
 You should see a HelloWorld welcome message!
  If everything looks good, you're ready to create a Slack App

-## Creating and the Slack App
+## Creating and Configuring the Slack App

 **Step 1.** Got to your browser and visit the [Slack Api Page](https://api.slack.com)

 **Step 2.** Create an app and name it `SmartTacToe`
-⋅⋅*Click 'Start Building'
+- Click 'Start Building'
-⋅⋅*A popup will come up.
+- A popup will come up.
 Enter the App name as *SmartTacToe*, then select a Development Team and click *Create App*

 **Step 3.** Click `Interactive Messages`
-⋅⋅*Then click `Enable Interactive Messages`
+- Then click `Enable Interactive Messages`
-⋅⋅*Then enter the `Request URL` as follows and save
+ Then enter the `Request URL` as follows and save

 ```bash
 {https://replace_with_you_website.com}/interact
 ```

 **Step 4.** From the menu options, Click `Slash Commands`
-⋅⋅*Then click `Create New Command`
+- Then click `Create New Command`
-⋅⋅*For the command, enter
+- For the command, enter

 ```bash
 /ttt